Published on September 18th, 2013

 A heartwarming story about a local hero?
 “Like!”
 But “Like” doesn’t always seem appropriate.
 A fair, but counter-attitudinal, post in a comment section?
 It’s challenging to press “Like.”
 What if news stations used other buttons?
 What if, instead of “Like,” one could click “Respect”?

 These word choices are consequential.
 And, the “Respect” button has both business and democratic implications.
 From a business angle, respondents seeing a “Respect” button clicked on more comments in a comment section.
 From a democratic angle, respondents seeing a “Respect” button clicked on more comments from another political perspective in comparison to the “Recommend” or “Like” buttons.
+Most broadly, we have evidence that the language of online buttons matters.
+People respond differently when they can “respect” a comment, rather than “like” or “recommend” it.
+There is also evidence that news sites should include a “Respect” button in their comment sections for both business and democratic reasons.

 Stroud, N. J., Muddiman, A., & Scacco, J. (2013, November).
 Framing comments in social media.
 Paper to be presented at the National Communication Association, Political Communication Division, Washington DC.